 Have a look at the new rotor.
-You will find on its circumference a small pressed in line.
+You will find on its circumference a lased on (older rotor: pressed in) line.
 That is an ignition marking too.
 It is durable, but not well visible, so better highlighten it with some marker pen.